paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 }
 ```

-## Create a File ContentRepository
+## Create a File Content Store

-Similarly, we then create a `ContentRepository` for handling content associated with the File entity.
+Similarly, we then create a `ContentStore` for handling content associated with the File entity.

-`src/main/java/gettngstarted/springcontentfs/FileContentRepository.java`
+`src/main/java/gettngstarted/springcontentfs/FileContentStore.java`

 ```
 package gettingstarted.springcontentfs;

 import com.emc.spring.content.commons.repository.ContentStore;

-public interface FileContentRepository extends ContentStore<File, String> {
+public interface FileContentStore extends ContentStore<File, String> {
 }
 ```

 Let's investigate this interface:-

 - `ContentStore` provides several methods for handling content; setContent, getContent and unsetContent

 - The dependency `com.emc.spring.content:spring-content-fs-boot-starter` provides a Filesystem-based implementation of this interface and Spring Content auto-configuration ensures that this implementation will be used wherever the `FileContentRepository` is `@Autowired`.

 However, unlike our `FileRepository` we haven't annotated this as a `ContentRestRepository` and therefore we don't automatically get REST endpoints for handling content.
 This annotation does exist (and is the topic of our [next tutorial]((spring-content-rest-docs.md))) but, for now, we have to roll our own REST endpoints.